Dry needling may help provide relief for chronic overuse injuries

 Dry needling may sound painful, but it is actually a safe and effective treatment used by physical therapists to reduce muscle pain.
 Not to be confused with acupuncture, trigger point dry needling is a modern treatment that uses thin filiform needles to stimulate “trigger points” in muscle tissue.
+The specialized treatment has become increasingly popular.

 It works by increasing blood flow to injured muscle tissue and loosening knots.
 Patients often don’t even feel the needle enter the body.
 The procedure is quick, with patients feeling relief in as few as 10 minutes.